The Opioid Crisis

 In Cook County, approximately three people die every day from an opioid-related overdose, ultimately leaving more people dead in a year than gun violence or car crashes.

 For those struggling with opioid addiction, as well as their friends or family, it is important to know that relapse is not uncommon.
-For more information about opioids and addiction, please visit the Center for Disease Control and Prevention.
+For more information about opioids and addiction, please visit the Center for Disease Control and Prevention or the Illinois Helpline.

 There is always hope.

 Below you will find resources to help guide treatment efforts for yourself or a loved one.

 Additionally, if someone you know uses opioids, you can equip yourself to save a life by obtaining naloxone, an easy-to-use and readily available drug that can reverse an opioid overdose.
 (Naloxone is not a form of treatment for addiction).

 For more on naloxone and how to recognize the signs of an overdose, please visit the website of the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA).

 Naloxone is typically administered via nasal spray or syringe and can be obtained without a prescription from pharmacies.
 Just ask your local pharmacist about availability and cost.
 Naloxone may also be available for free from the community organizations listed below.